 Guest Post : Waiting for Baby Bird

-I’m very excited to have Elisha guest posting today.
+I’m very excited to have Elisha from Waiting for Baby Bird guest posting today.
 Shortly after finding each others blogs, a friendship was formed.
 After several e-mail exchanges and several phone dates later, it was evident the Lord placed us in each others lives for a reason.
 I have been so encouraged by her faith and knowledge and she has been a constant source of encouragement to me.
 We have so much in common that we call each other twins.
 The Lord is leading her on her path to blessing her with a natural baby and I can’t wait to celebrate the day of her positive test!!!
 When I received her post below, I was so excited to see the topic as it’s something I’m so passionate about too.
 She, as always, just conveys the message so much better than I could.
 It was such a blessing and wonderful reminder for me to read it and I hope you will be blessed by her post as welll!
 Thanks Elisha for this wonderful post!

 There are a few things you should know about me: I love Jesus, organizing (I would probably label my label maker if no one would laugh), random topics of conversation, drinking coffee (but ONLY in the morning), reading, cooking for others, sunbathing, eating bologna sandwiches with taco Doritos smashed on top, and listening to my husband talk about engineering for hours upon hours (oh wait, there is a bit of sarcasm on that last one).
 I have been married to my wonderful husband for seven amazing years and we yearn for a baby bird to come and fill our cozy nest; however due to PCOS and some rotten eggs, we are “challenged” in the fertility department.
 It has been 26 months since we started on this infertility path that has been full of bumps, twists, turns and surprises, and it has been 18 months since I quit seeking fertility treatments and surrendered myself and my situation over to God (if you need some new “bathroom material” you can read our full story here at my blog “waiting for baby bird”).